DarrenSmith10/darrensmith10.github.io/_posts/2025-02-20-Interactive-To-Do_List_week4 copy.md

 In this post, I'm testing to see how this will work.

 ### Actions  {#overview-actions}
-- 🔹 **Step 1:** Build a React application from scrath using Node.js.
+- 🔹 **Step 1:** Build a interactive to do list using javascript.
-- 🔹 **Step 2:** Structered and stylized React components using router & CSS.
+- 🔹 **Step 2:** Implemented event handles and DOM components to design the list.
-- 🔹 **Step 3:** Deployed the React application using Github repo before pushing it to live server.(Render)
+- 🔹 **Step 3:** Deployed using Github repo before pushing it to live server.

 ---